openMetadataInitiative/openMINDS_documentation/docs/instance_libraries/terminologies/UBERONParcellation.rst

    :@id: https://openminds.ebrains.eu/instances/UBERONParcellation/lateralOccipitalCortex
    :@type: https://openminds.ebrains.eu/controlledTerms/UBERONParcellation
-   :definition: 'Lateral occipital cortex' is an occipital gyrus.
-It is part of the neocortex.
+   :definition: Is an occipital gyrus.
+Is part of the neocortex. [auto-generated from properties of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0006114) ('is_a' and 'relationship')]
    :description: Component of the occipital lobe.
 The rostral and caudal boundaries of the lateral occipital cortex were the superior parietal gyrus and as the last visible portion of occipital cortex respectively.
-The medial and lateral boundaries were the cuneus/pericalcarine cortex and the inferior temporal/inferior parietal gyri respectively (Christine Fennema-Notestine).
+The medial and lateral boundaries were the cuneus/pericalcarine cortex and the inferior temporal/inferior parietal gyri respectively (Christine Fennema-Notestine). [definition of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0006114)]
    :interlexIdentifier: http://uri.interlex.org/base/ilx_0106080
    :knowledgeSpaceLink: https://knowledge-space.org/wiki/UBERON:0006114#lateral-occipital-cortex-1
    :name: lateral occipital cortex